cloudtrax/docs/README.md

 CloudTrax' [Captive Portal](./captive_portal) facilities allow you to host and access splash pages both internally within CloudTrax and externally using UAM.
 These pages can talk to a variety of authentication services, ranging from a built-in vouchering system, to RADIUS servers, to a backend Authentication Server of your own devising.

+### Support/Issues ###

+Please contact support@cloudtrax.com or submit a request from https://help.cloudtrax.com in case there are issues or questions.